gajapathieee/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
-*/
+module FULL_addsub(a,b,cin,sum,carry,BO,DIFF);
+input a,b,cin;
+output sum,carry,BO,DIFF;
+//Write syntax for full adder sum and carry in date flow modelling wire a0;
+not (a0,a);
+//Write syntax for full subtractor Borrow and Difference in date flow modelling endmodule
 **RTL Schematic**

 **Output Timing Waveform**